trow-land/Machine-Vision-and-Deep-Learning-for-Robotic-Harvesting-of-Shiitake-Mushrooms/README.md

 ## Getting Started

-Please follow the instructions in the `INSTALL.md` file to set up the required dependencies and environment to run the code.
+An 'INSTALL.md' file will be created with instructions on how to set up the environment and install the required dependancies when it is appropriate.

-## Contributing

-Please see `CONTRIBUTING.md` for details on how to contribute to this project.

 ## License